-ANNEXURE "A" TO THE INDEPENDENT AUDITORS REPORT
+ANNEXURE- A TO THE INDEPENDENT AUDITORS REPORT

-With reference to annexure referred to in paragraph 2 under 'Report on Other Legal and Regulatory Requirements' section of our report of even date for the year ended March 31, 2022 on the financial statements of IFCI VENTURE CAPITAL FUNDS LIMITED, we report that:
+With reference to annexure referred to in paragraph 1 under 'Report on Other Legal and Regulatory Requirements' section of our report of even date for the year ended March 31, 2023 on the financial statements of IFCI VENTURE CAPITAL FUNDS LIMITED, we report that:

-- (i) In respect of Property Plant and Equipment (PPE) and Intangible assets (IA): - a) The company has maintained proper records showing full particulars, including quantitative details and situation of PPE.
-According to the information and explanation given to us and the records examined by us, the Company does not own any intangible assets. - b) PPE were physically verified during the year by the Management in accordance with a regular programme of verification which, in our opinion, provides for physical verification of all the PPE at reasonable intervals.
+(i) In respect of Property Plant and Equipment (PPE) and Intangible assets (IA):

+- a) The company has maintained proper records showing full particulars, including quantitative details and situation of Property, Plant and Equipment & Intangible Assets. - b) PPE were physically verified during the year by the Management in accordance with a regular programme of verification which, in our opinion, provides for physical verification of all the PPE at reasonable intervals.
 According to the information and explanation given to us, no material discrepancies were noticed on such verification. - c) According to the information and explanations given to us and the records examined by us, the company doesn't hold any immovable properties of land and buildings which are either freehold or leasehold as at the balance sheet date.
-Accordingly, reporting under clause (i) (c) of paragraph 3 of the Order is not applicable. - d) According to the information and explanation given to us and the records examined by us, the company has not revalued its property plant and equipment during the year.
+Accordingly, reporting under clause (i) (c) of paragraph 3 of the Order is not applicable. - d) According to the information and explanation given to us and the records examined by us, the company has not revalued its property plant and equipment & intangible asset during the year.
 Accordingly, reporting under clause (i)(d) of the Order is not applicable. - e) According to the information and explanation given to us and the records examined by us, no any proceeding have been initiated or are pending against the company for holding any benami property under the Benami Transactions (prohibition) Act, 1988 and the rules made thereunder.
-Accordingly, reporting under clause (i)(e) of the Order is not applicable. - (ii) In respect of Inventory: - a) As the company is engaged in providing of Services and does not have any inventory.
+Accordingly, reporting under clause (i) (e) of the Order is not applicable.

+(ii) In respect of Inventory & Working Capital:

+- a) As the company is engaged in providing of Services and does not have any inventory.
 Accordingly, reporting under clause (ii) of paragraph 3 of the Order is not applicable. - b) According to the information and explanation given to us and the records examined by us, the company has not been sanctioned any working capital loan.
-Accordingly, reporting under clause (ii)(b) of paragraph 3 of the Order is not applicable. - (iii) a) According to the information and explanations given to us, the company has not granted any loan, secured or unsecured to companies, firm, limited liabilities partnerships or other parties covered in the register maintained under Section 189 of the Companies Act, 2013.
-Accordingly, reporting under clause (iii)(a) of paragraph 3 of the Order is not applicable. - b) The Company, being a Non-Banking Financial Company ('NBFC'), registered under provisions of RBI Act, 1934.
-In our opinion and according to the information and explanations given to us, the investments made, guarantees provided, security given and the terms and conditions of the grant of all loans and advances in the nature of loans and guarantees, provided during the year are, prima facie, not prejudicial to the Company's interest. - c) In our opinion and according to the information and explanations given to us, in respect of loans and advances in the nature of loans, the schedule of repayment of principal and payment of interest has been stipulated and in cases where repayment of principal and payment of interest is not received as stipulated, the cognizance thereof is taken by the Company in course of its periodic regulatory reporting.
-Refer note 48B to the Financial Statements for summarized details of such loans.
+Accordingly, reporting under clause (ii)(b) of paragraph 3 of the Order is not applicable.